 Meier Law Firm, Joshua Meier - Special Needs Trust & Conservatorship; Kids Emergency Plan; Elder Law, Medi-Cal & VA Benefits; Trust Administration & Probate; Estate Planning.
 Address: 450 Newport Center Drive, #625, Newport Beach, CA 92660.
 Phone: (949) 718-0420.
 Web: www.meierfirm.com, Email: firstname.lastname@example.org

-On a personal note: I have personally used the services for both lawyers listed above.
-I receive no pay or compensation for recommending them.
+On a personal note: I receive no pay or compensation for recommending these legal resources.

 Dr. Caroline Leaf, .
 Dr. Leaf is a communication pathologist and cognitive neuroscientist with a Masters and PhD in Communication Pathology and a BSc Logopaedics, specializing in cognitive and meta-cognitive neuropsychology.
 She emphasizes the power of our thoughts on our whole health.
 Author of: Think & Eat Yourself Smart; Switch on Your Brain; Think, Learn, Succeed; and The Perfect You.